Established in 1875

 St Francis De Sales operated at Livaudais Hall from 1875 until 2008, when it was de-consecrated by the Church and sold to a non-profit for redevelopment into a cultural center.
 Unfortunately, the new owner did not have the funds to restore the property and it was left to decay and become blighted.

 In 2017 the property was sold to a local developer, Peter Gardner, and the entire property restored.
-The historic convent and rectory were converted to housing while the main sanctuary was modernized and restored, and ready to serve the community for the next 100 years.
+The historic convent and rectory were converted to housing while the main sanctuary was modernized and restored, keeping all of the historic features, while creating a modern, beautiful space.